Reporting

 Turn analytics into a ranked narrative

-Rivolq converts models, asset data, and scenario outputs into a story that is easier for non-technical reviewers to assess.
+Rivolq converts models, asset data, and scenario outputs into a story easier for non-technical reviewers to assess.

 Give every audience the right level of detail